alexgyl/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+## Data Files Used

+* features.txt
+* activity_labels.txt
+* subject_train.txt
+* subject_test.txt
+* x_train.txt
+* x_test.txt
+* y_train.txt
+* y_test.txt

+## Variables and Transformations Used

+Once all the data is read in, only variables containing the mean(mean) and standard deviation(std) of each measurement is extracted.

+Descriptive activity names are used over the numerical labelling.

+Data is grouped by activity and subject, and the average of each variable is written into a seperate text file for output.